13

 to be found in various corners of the garden

-and greens of the already flowering acacia and the not yet flowering
+The greys and greens of the already flowering acacia and the not yet flowering

 acacia fimbriata in the foreground (lovely soft feathery foliage),